Do You Want a Cat?

 Cats, although lower maintenance than their canine counterparts, still require care on a daily basis.
 They need food, water, a clean litter box and, most importantly, attention from you.
 Although it is possible to leave cats on their own for a couple of days, with adequate food and water, of course, routine neglect of their social needs may result in behavioral problems such as play aggression, scratching destructively and even urine or fecal marking.
 These problems are much easier to prevent than to solve.

 Especially in the first year, it is not inexpensive to meet your pet’s health care needs.
-Between 6 weeks and 6 months of age, your cat will need several sets of vaccinations, parasite control, surgery to prevent unwanted litters or behavior problems, as well as declawing if you choose to do so.
-All of these costs can run as much as $300 or more, and this is if your pet experiences no illnesses or injuries!
+Between 6 weeks and 6 months of age, your cat will need several sets of vaccinations, parasite control and surgery to prevent unwanted litters or behavior problems.
+All of these costs can run as much as $400 or more, and this is if your pet experiences no illnesses or injuries!
 Every year for the rest of its life your cat will need a physical examination and appropriate vaccinations.
 As he or she ages, senior care, dental health maintenance and the diseases of old age can all be added expenses.
 Suddenly a “free” kitten becomes quite an investment!

 If you have considered these issues and still think you would like to bring a feline companion into your life, you are ready to enjoy all of the amazing benefits being a cat caretaker will bring you.
 Bring a pet owner has bee shown to lower blood pressure, increase life expectancy and decrease depression.
 Nothing in the world feels quite so cozy as having a purring kitty sleeping in your lap.
 Many cat owners even consider their pets to be like children to them.
 Far from trying to deter you from adopting a new cat we believe the responsible care of a pet imparts immeasurable benefits on both sides of the equation.
 If you have any questions about any of these issues, please contact us at Albuquerque Cat Clinic.
 Our adoption advice is free!